starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Segments
 --------

-During debugging, the memory that different components occupy may be displayed.
-Memory is separated into different sections called segments.
+When running the Cairo code, the memory is separated into different sections called segments.
 For example, each builtin occupies a different memory segment.
-The memory locations are designated by two numbers, a segment and an offset in the segment.
+The memory locations are designated by two numbers, a segment index and an offset in the segment.
 In this format, these numbers are separated by a colon ``:``.
-Some examples are listed below.
+When the program ends, the segments are glued and each value of the form ``*:*`` is replaced with a number.
 See :ref:`segments` for more information.

-Memory segments and their interpretation:
+Some examples of segments and their interpretation are listed below:

 * ``0:3``, memory address 3 within segment 0.
 * ``1:7``, memory address 7 within segment 1.
 * ``2:12``, memory address 12 within segment 2.
-* ``3:2``, memory address 2 within segment 3.
-* ``4:0``, memory address 0 within segment 4.